opral/monorepo/rfcs/001-foundational-architecture.md

 > In the context of this document, localization (L10n) oftentimes implicitly includes internationalization (i18n).
 Find a [glossary](#glossary) at the end of this document.

-**Inlang's goal** is to streamline software localization for every stakeholder involved to the point that localization is one-click simple.
+**Inlang's goal** is to streamline software localization for every stakeholder involved to the point that localization is effortless and will become the default.

 ## Background